About NomosLogic

 That is why NomosLogic exists.

 Not because my story is unique, but because it is not.
 Too many people are still treated as though they are interchangeable with the average patient.
-Too many clinically relevant signals remain buried across records, reports, and raw genomic data with no usable infrastructure to bring them together.
+Too many clinically relevant signals remain buried across records, reports, and raw genomic data, with no architecture in place to read them as a coherent picture of the person they belong to.

 Why We Built NomosLogic